K8Studio v4.0.0 is here.See what changed

 Copilot understands your Kubernetes context and uses K8Studio tools to help.

 K8Studio Copilot is not a generic chat box.
-It is connected to the app context, can reason over selected resources, and can use K8Studio MCP tools to inspect, navigate, diagnose, and prepare reviewed Kubernetes changes.
+It is connected to the app context, can reason over selected resources, and can use K8Studio MCP tools to inspect, navigate, diagnose, and prepare reviewed Kubernetes changes while giving teams stronger privacy controls around what reaches a model.

 Context-aware answers